 You’ll check for consistency and clarity, and you’ll end up rewriting scenes in your manuscript to improve content and structure.
 This is the most time-consuming step of self-editing, however, your effort spent on evaluating and rewriting your draft will ensure your story makes sense and is ready to polish and share.

-So no surprise…this is where the Feedback app will come to the rescue!
+So no surprise…this is where the Fictionary app will come to the rescue!

 Now you’re getting into the details of each sentence with a focus on style.
 It’s time to check for: